 The life cycle of our ladybirds typically consists of mating in the spring after which the females lay their eggs.
 The eggs hatch into black grub-like larvae which eat voraciously before pupating and transforming into the adult ladybird during the summer.

 Ladybirds live for up to a year.
 They over-winter in adult form and mate in the spring.
-Eggs develop into larvae which in their early stages are very difficult to identify but they undergo four skin moults as they grow into successively larger forms, or instars, and in their later stages they can be identified using specialist guides and there are helpful photographs online.
+Eggs develop into larvae which in their early stages are very difficult to identify but they undergo four skin moults as they grow into successively larger forms, or instars, and in their later stages they can be identified using specialist guides and there are helpful photographs online, such as this guide to the most common varieties of ladybird larvae found in the UK.

 By late summer ladybird larvae have moulted into their adult form ready to start the process over again.